-Once you craft your routine, brainstorm a daily schedule for each of your family members.
+Once you craft your routine, brainstorm a daily schedule for each family member.
 Make a list like the one above and look for the commonalities between them.
 The key is that you want a flexible routine that works and not a rigid routine.

 You will need to make adjustments as kids grow and as your family life changes.
 And it is always a good idea to shake things up every once in a while.
 The first thing I suggest when parents say their child is resisting bedtime is to throw out their current routine.

-For some families, a more detailed routine is better and for others, a looser daily rhythm is better.
+For some families, a more detailed routine is better; for others, a looser daily rhythm is better.
 Just make sure your child has those daily anchor points and a few family touchpoints.

 Ideas for Family Time: Rituals and Traditions

-- Tuesday – Game Night: This might just be a quick game after dinner or after school because often we have other activities on Tuesday.
+- Tuesday – Game Night: This might just be a quick game after dinner or school because we often have other activities on Tuesday.

-- Thursday – Go Outside: We might go for a longer walk, throw some logs on the firepit, or look at the stars before bed.
+- Thursday – Go Outside: We might walk longer, throw some logs on the firepit, or look at the stars before bed.

 - Friday – Movie Night: We all look forward to movie Fridays!

-You won’t do all of these activities every week, but they are there when you have the time.
-And also notice some of these things could just be 15 minutes.
+You won’t do all these activities every week, but they are there when you have the time.
+And also, notice some of these things could just be 15 minutes.

 Think of these family activities as little touchpoints of comfort and connection throughout your week.
-A quick game of Uno at the dinner table or looking at the stars can be enough to bring you into the present and spend time with the ones you love.
+A quick game of Uno at the dinner table or looking at the stars can bring you into the present and spend time with the ones you love.

 What to Do When A Routine is Impossible